DoctorManhattan123/introducton-to-linux/src/chapter7/README.md

 }
 ```

-However, this is a `bash` extension and not POSIX-compliant.
+> This is a `bash` extension and not POSIX-compliant.

 If you need to pass parameters to a function, you don't write `greet(arg1, arg2)`.
 Instead, arguments passed to a function can be accessed using `$1`, `$2` etc: